OliverHeilmann/ROS-Publish-Subscriber-Client-Server/Readme.md

 catkin_init_workspace

-# Check that catkin has created a file called CMakeLists.txt in src using the ls command:
+#check that catkin has created a file called CMakeLists.txt in src using the ls command:
 ls -la

 cd ..